Why Your Period Makes IBS Worse (and What Helps)

 Estrogen and progesterone both rise during the cycle and then drop sharply in the days leading up to menstruation, reaching their lowest point on the first day or two of bleeding.
 Three things happen at once when that drop occurs.

 Gut motility shifts across the cycle.
 During the luteal phase, the two weeks between ovulation and your period, progesterone is high and motility tends to slow.
 That's the classic luteal-phase bloat and constipation pattern.
 Then progesterone crashes, prostaglandins surge, and motility speeds up, sometimes violently.
-That handoff from slow to fast is what makes the transition into your period feel so rough.
+That handoff from slow to fast is what makes the transition into menstruation feel so rough.

 All three mechanisms hit a gut that's already hypersensitive from IBS.
 That's why the same biology that gives most women mild cycle-related bloating gives women with IBS a full-blown flare.